pedronachtigall/HI-genome-assembly-pipeline/README.md

 ## Model species
 We will use the Golden lancehead (*Bothrops insularis*) as a model for this tutorial.

-The genomic data is linked to the manuscript ["The golden lancehead genome reveals distinct selective processes acting on venom genes of an island endemic snake"](https://doi.org/10.1093/molbev/msaf058) published in *in prep* and it is available in NCBI under the under the project number [PRJNA679826](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA679826/).
+The genomic data is linked to the manuscript ["The golden lancehead genome reveals distinct selective processes acting on venom genes of an island endemic snake"](https://doi.org/10.1093/gbe/evaf243) published in *Genome Biology and Evolution* and it is available in NCBI under the under the project number [PRJNA679826](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA679826/).

 The raw data is listed below:
 | Sample ID | Data type | NCBI accession |